misterunix/basicbots/documentation/BASICBOTS.md

 ~/go/src/gobasic$
 ```

-It is easy to see that the variable I is actuall incrementing by 1 on each pass of the loop.
+It is easy to see that the variable I is incrementing by 1 on each pass of the loop.
 Next, we will check the `STEP` size.

 ```
 10 FOR I = 1 TO 10 STEP 2